centrica-engineering/nucleus-docs/docs/components/ns-highlighter.md

 If there are multiple highlighters on a page they are read:
 * from top to bottom on page load
-* in the order they have been add to the page when dynamically added
+* in the order they have been added to the page when dynamically added

 We recommend you use highlighters for their role, not for their looks.